hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-greenlake-compute-ops-management-api-in-just-3mn.md

 ## Step 3 - Fork the existing HPE GreenLake Compute Ops management collection

 You can fork Lionel’s COM collection into your Postman workspace, which is very similar to a GitHub fork operation.
 This will copy the content of the collection to your workspace, and maintain a link to the source, which would allow you to get updates (if Lionel does update his collection), or contribute to Lionel’s collection by opening a Pull Request (PR) if you have made changes to the collection.
-After you fork his collection, you can work on your own copy in your Postman workspace.
+After you forked his collection, you can work on your own copy in your Postman workspace.

 > Note: You can also export the collection and import it into your own workspace.